SWITCH OFF SCREENS

 Inhaling less oxygen means your heart needs to work harder to send more oxygen-carrying blood throughout your body, including to your brain.

-it screws up your sleep
+Screens screw up your sleep

 Constantly looking at your phone not only keeps your brain up but actually affects and suppresses your melatonin levels.